Articles & Videos

 You have now been diagnosed with pulmonary arterial hypertension (PAH) and your PH care team may have recommended starting prostacyclin therapy.
 This class of medication is the oldest class of medication used in the treatment of PH.

-Coping Strategies for Pulmonary Hypertension (PH) Patients - Allyson Rupp, LCSW
+Adjusting to a Pulmonary Hypertension (PH) Diagnosis - Allyson Rupp, LCSW

 A PH diagnosis can strike anyone at any time, and no one can be prepared immediately to handle all aspects of such a difficult condition.
 However, there are definitely things that everyone can do to minimize the impact of distress, isolation, and varying emotional responses that come along with this diagnosis.